Getting started

 150–400 × 10⁹/L

-Important: being "within range" does not always mean optimal.
-A haemoglobin of 121 g/L in a woman is technically normal but may cause significant fatigue.
-Context — symptoms, trends over time, and other markers — matters more than any single number.
+Being "within range" is not always optimal.
+A haemoglobin of 121 g/L in a woman is technically normal but can still cause real fatigue.
+Symptoms and trends matter more than one number.

 4. Red Blood Cells Explained

-Red blood cells (erythrocytes) are produced in the bone marrow and live for approximately 120 days.
-Their primary function is carrying oxygen from your lungs to every tissue in your body via haemoglobin.
+Red blood cells are made in the bone marrow and live about 120 days.
+They carry oxygen from your lungs to every tissue via haemoglobin.

 Low haemoglobin / low RBC (anaemia)

-Anaemia affects approximately 1.8 billion people worldwide according to the WHO.
-In the UK, iron deficiency anaemia alone affects around 3% of men and 8% of premenopausal women.
+Anaemia affects about 1.8 billion people worldwide (WHO), and iron deficiency anaemia affects about 3% of UK men and 8% of premenopausal women.
+The MCV shows what kind you have:

-- Normal MCV (80–100 fL) — normocytic: Anaemia of chronic disease, chronic kidney disease, early iron deficiency (before MCV drops), acute blood loss, or hypothyroidism.
+- Normal MCV (80–100 fL), normocytic: chronic disease, kidney disease, early iron deficiency, or blood loss.

 Why RDW matters